 I kept thinking he is going to change and realise that I loved him more than any of those other women but the one who has realised something was me.
 People do not change.
 (Or better said, you cannot change other people.)
 He was not doing this to hurt me, but because of who he is.
 So finally I gathered some courage and left him.
 After just a couple of days I have started feeling much better and today as I am looking back I cannot believe it took me so long to break it off.

 The truth is that I have difficulties leaving people behind and moving on.
 I always have so much belief that people are not hurting me intentionally that I persist to the very last point where I can still take it.
 This is why I invented this rule – so it never happens again that I get caught in a relationship like that.

-Maybe I should give you another example.
-Recently I met someone and at the beginning, we got along well.
-It could be said we became friends.
-But soon I have realised he is not taking my work and hobbies seriously at all.
-He had zero understanding that I was tired after my 12 hours of ride from work back home and he has yelled at me for falling asleep before texting him “good night” (even though I texted him I am home safe).
-He had zero interest in what I do on my Instagram and what I write about in my blogs (even though I spend almost every minute of my free time doing this and I told him it means a world to me).
-Oh, and the third time he made me really upset was when he randomly asked me to get naked to show him my breasts.
-Did I mention he was just a friend I recently met and we were friends only?!
+Recently I met someone and we got along well but soon I have realised he is not taking my work and hobbies seriously at all.
+He had zero understanding that I was tired after my 12 hours of ride from work back home and he has yelled at me for falling asleep before texting him “good night” (even though I texted him I am home safe and he had no reason to worry).
+He thought my passion for blogging is funny although I told him it means a lot to me.
+Oh, and the third time he made me really upset was when he randomly asked me to get naked in front of him because he just wants to see my breasts.
+Did I mention that he was just somebody I recently met and we were nothing more than friends?